Hurt in a Car Accident?

 The insurance agents fully understand contributory negligence and use this doctrine in their favor when speaking with unrepresented parties.
 They will try to ask leading questions that confuse the person in an attempt to obtain an admission of fault in a recorded statement.
 Do not fall for this trap.
 Never speak to another driver’s insurance company without your own attorney at your side.
 You are not required to speak to the other driver’s insurance company immediately after an accident.
 If someone contacts you, simply tell them you are going to be hiring a lawyer, and the insurance agent can speak to that that attorney.

 Hurt by Someone Else’s Negligence?
-Call Our Baltimore Personal Injury Attorney Now
+Call Our Baltimore Car Accident Lawyers Now

 After a car accident, survivors or family members who lost a loved one may feel that no one is on their side.
 However, Baltimore personal injury attorney Susan R. Green offers compassionate yet aggressive representation to level the playing field between injury victims and powerful insurance companies.

-If you are hurt after a car accident, do not hesitate to contact Hardball Law at (410)494-7400.
+If you are hurt after a car accident, do not hesitate to contact the Baltimore car accident lawyers at Hardball Law at (410)494-7400.
 We will review your situation at no charge to evaluate your claim and offer free legal advice.
 If and when our law firm is retained, no money is ever owed unless you receive a verdict or settlement in your favor.